Top Tier MTG Pauper decks for 2025

-Hey everyone, I know it’s been a while, but I’m back with more Pauper-related content (for better or worse)!
+Hey everyone!
+I know it’s been a minute, but I’m back with more Pauper decks content—whether that’s a good thing or not is up to you!

 What are the best-performing MTG Pauper decks for 2025?